 24. Don’t Store Your Beard Oil In The Sun

 The way beard oil is stored is one of the reasons why it expires early or loses its potency.
-Beard oil bottles should be kept capped and at room temperature at all times.
+If you want an oil that works for months to come, bottles should be kept capped and at room temperature at all times.
 Leaving beard oil out in the sun may quickly damage it and shorten its lifespan.

 The bottle of beard oil should also be kept upright to avoid any leaks if the top isn’t put on securely enough, which is a mess we wouldn’t wish on our closest competitors.